-32. If a student passes an EOC but not the actual course, may we change the letter grade from an "F" to a "P"?
+32. If a student passes an end of course assessment (EOC) but not the actual course, may we change the letter grade from an "F" to a "P"?

 Answer: Typically letter grades for courses are not changed.
 Teachers assign grades according to the district/school grading system established for the course and should not be changed without the teacher's authorization.
 The grade marks used should be in accordance with the course/grade syllabus established for the course and in compliance to WAC 392-415-050 and should be applied universally for all students.